 Agricultural - Light - A public or private property devoted to the growing of produce and/or horticultural plants, small-animal husbandry, aquaculture, beekeeping, or related uses, where noise, odor, runoff, insects, pests, and other impacts are contained on-site and do not negatively affect adjacent land uses, consistent with such standards as may be prescribed by the local government with jurisdiction.
-This use may allow for some exterior storage of equipment or materials, and the incidental processing, preparation, packaging and distribution of non-livestock agricultural products; and dog kennels, animal boarding and veterinary clinics.
+This use may allow for some exterior storage of equipment or materials, and the incidental processing, preparation, packaging and distribution of non-livestock agricultural products.
 On-site sales of agricultural products produced on-site are allowed at the discretion of the local government.
 See also: Community Garden Use.